dinolupo/chirp/README.md

 # Chirp

-A Twitter clone created with the MEAN stack.
+A Twitter clone built on MEAN stack.